HetorusNL/vocya/README.md

 # enable corepack
 corepack enable

-# updating the global yarn version
-corepack prepare yarn@stable --activate

-# initialize yarn
-yarn init -2

 # update to the latest version
 yarn set version stable

+# install the dependencies of the project
+yarn install
 ```

 ## Scripts

 ### Run the development server

-run the following command to run the dev server:
+Run the following command to run the dev server:
 `yarn start`
-this starts the development server on `localhost:3000`
+This starts the development server on `localhost:3000`

 ### Run a build (without incrementing version number)

-run the following command to build the application:
+Run the following command to build the application:
 `yarn build`
-this updates the version number (if changed in `package.json`) and builds the application
+This updates the version number (if changed in `package.json`) and builds the application

-### Run a build with version increment and git commit creation

-// TODO: tagging is not yet working with the squash pull-request way, and not yet available in the github actions workflows
+### Increment the version number of Vocya

-the Semantic Versioning, also known as "semver", is used:
+The Semantic Versioning, also known as "semver", is used:
-version: `major.minor.patch`
+Version: `major.minor.patch`
-run one of the following commands:
+Run one of the following commands:
 `yarn release-patch` // increments the `patch` number of the version
 `yarn release-minor` // increments the `minor` number of the version
 `yarn release-major` // increments the `major` number of the version

-all these three commands also create a git commit and git tag with the message:
+After these commands are executed, make sure to create a tag with matching version number (e.g. matching `v${npm_package_version}`), and push this to the repository.
-`v${npm_package_version}` (which is the major.minor.patch version)
-these three commands also perform a push to the master branch on github and push the tags
+This causes the CI/CD to create a tagged docker image for both the API and the dashboard with this version number.

 ## License